 Hagerstown Aviation Museum "Open Airplane Afternoon"

 Bring the family out to the Hagerstown Regional Airport to climb aboard and sit in the cockpit of the historic Fairchild Flying Boxcar and PT-26 aircraft.
 See exhibits and other museum aircraft such as the 1928 Kreider Reisner KR-31 biplane, 1943 Fairchild PT-19 WWII Trainer and Fairchild 24, all built in Hagerstown.
-The museum owns twenty historic aircraft, twelve of which were built in Hagerstown.
+The museum owns twenty historic aircraft, fourteen of which were built in Hagerstown.

 These aircraft are a testament to the spirit, will and talent of generations in and around Hagerstown and serve as monuments to the men and women who built, flew and maintained these aircraft in defense of our nation in times of war and peace.
 For most of the 20th century, the building of airplanes played a major role in many families and communities of the Hagerstown area.